-These results were corroborated by research from Barcelona Supercomputing Center, which frequently runs TPC-DS on popular data warehouses.
+These results were corroborated by research from Barcelona Supercomputing Center, which frequently runs benchmarks that are derivative of TPC-DS on popular data warehouses.
 Their latest research benchmarked Databricks and Snowflake, and found that Databricks was 2.7x faster and 12x better in terms of price performance.
 This result validated the thesis that data warehouses such as Snowflake become prohibitively expensive as data size increases in production.

 Databricks has been rapidly developing full blown data warehousing capabilities directly on data lakes, bringing the best of both worlds in one data architecture dubbed the data lakehouse.
 We announced our full suite of data warehousing capabilities as Databricks SQL in November 2020.
 The open question since then has been whether an open architecture based on a lakehouse can provide the performance, speed, and cost of the classic data warehouses.
 This result proves beyond any doubt that this is possible and achievable by the lakehouse architecture.

 Rather than just sharing the results, we would like to take this opportunity to share with you the story of how we accomplished this level of performance and the effort that went into it.
 But we’ll start with the results: